-You're exposed to the fruits of public relations every day, in every medium -- TV, newspapers, radio, Facebook, Twitter, magazines.
-It's a growing profession and never have so many public figures been in the public eye in so many different ways.
+You're exposed to the fruits of public relations every day, in every medium -- TV, newspapers, radio, Facebook, Twitter, and magazines.
+It's a growing profession and never have so many people been in the public eye in so many different ways.

 There's an old saying, "As long as you spell my name right."
 The idea being that any ink is good ink, that just getting your name out there, and breaking through, is a benefit that outweighs any negative content in a story.
 This is an enduring public relations myth.
 It's also a losing strategy.